OChRA-lab/ochra/README.md

 ### base.py

-- This contains DataModel class which is th ebase model for all other dataclasses in the databases
+- This contains DataModel class which is the base model for all other dataclasses in the databases
 - The DataModel is a subclass of Pydantics BaseModel and contains the following default attributes
     - *id* this is the id of an object
     - *collection* this is the collection that the object belongs to in the database